Anthropology Magazine

 Activities

-• Read Freeman’s New York Times Obituary (written by John Shaw in Additional Resources).
+• Read Freeman’s New York Times obituary, by John Shaw, under Additional Resources.
 How did the New York Times explain Freeman’s work and his controversy with Mead?
-Now read a letter to the New York Times editor from Professor Louise Lamphere, published on August 12, 2001.
+Now read a letter to the New York Times editor from Louise Lamphere, published on August 12, 2001.
 Discuss how the media played a role in developing and prolonging the controversy between Mead and Freeman.

-• In a group setting, split the group into Mead supporters and Freeman supporters.
-Have the groups present their anthropologist’s points regarding Samoa to the class.
+• In a group setting, split the students into Mead supporters and Freeman supporters.
+Ask each group to present their anthropological points regarding Samoa and the controversy.

-• Select a current controversial topic.
-Examine what the supporters of both sides say using credible sources.
+• Select a current controversial topic and citing credible sources examine both sides of the debate.
 Write what both sides have to say about each position.
 Consider if the media or advocacy groups played a role in promoting one or both sides.
 Is there a clear “winner”?
 Why or why not?

 Additional Resources